Understanding network segmentation

 Network segmentation is a critical security control for many businesses, but verifying that segmentation is working correctly can be challenging, especially across large and complex environments.
 Common techniques to validate segmentation, such as reviewing firewall rules and spot testing from individual systems can only go so far, and comprehensive testing, such as running full network scans from every segment to every segment, can be time intensive and are hard to justify on a regular basis.

 For businesses subject to the PCI DSS requirements, validating cardholder data environment (CDE) segmentation is an important part of the security audit process.
-The image below is from the PCI guidance on scoping and segmentation and demonstrates a common CDE administration model.
+The PCI guidance on scoping and segmentation describes a common CDE administration model.

 The network bridge detection in runZero is opportunistic and far from perfect, but it may highlight areas where segmentation is broken, and can cut down on the number of surprises encountered in a future security audit.